bb1950328/BrickSimWeb/content/docs/contributing/code/workspace_setup/xcode_setup.md

 ---

 1. Download XCode from the AppStore if you haven't already
+2. 1.
+Execute the following command to install the XCode command line tools if you haven't already: `sudo xcode-select --install`
-1. Clone the repository.
+3. Clone the repository.
 The cloning feature of XCode did't work correctly on my machine, so I cloned it from the command line:
    `git clone --recurse-submodules -j8 https://www.github.com/bb1950328/BrickSim.git`
-1. In the terminal, navigate to the cloned folder and execute `./setup_workspace.sh`
+4. In the terminal, navigate to the cloned folder and execute `./setup_workspace.sh`
-1. Install CMake.
+5. Install CMake.
 You can install the CMake GUI from [here](https://cmake.org/download/) or just the command line version with `brew install cmake`
-1. Then you can generate the XCode project files.
+6. Then you can generate the XCode project files.
    * If you have the CMake GUI, you can configure the project like this:
      1. Set the path of the directory you just cloned BrickSim into:
         ![configure CMake Project for Xcode using CMake GUI](../../../../../img/xcode_cmake_gui_step1.png)